smarie/develop-behind-proxy/README.md

     CURL_CA_BUNDLE  <path_to_cert_file.crt>

 Depending on your local_address, you may need to modify the content of the cert_file, adding the originally autorized certificats.
 Those certificats can be found in the python package certifi (https://pypi.python.org/pypi/certifi), in the file cacert.pem locating in the package installation directory.
+(The certificates file extracted on the 13/01/2017 is provided in this project)
 The content of cacert.pem must be added into your cert_file.

 ### Pip